United States (Mountain View)

 A quick delve offers up ‘Art of Africa’ and ‘Microeconomics’.
 On further exploration, a discussion on artist Damien Hirst and trigonometry tests.
 There’s even a module on the future.

-Now employed in some elementary schools in the US, the Khan Academy provides the most famous example of ‘The Flipped Classroom’.
+Now employed in thousands of elementary schools, the Khan Academy provides the most famous example of ‘The Flipped Classroom’.
 Lessons can be done at home, and homework with teachers at school.
 Progress is tracked through new metrics like badges, leader boards and points to create a personalised ‘Learning Dashboard’.

-Having delivered over 400 million lessons in 40+ languages, Khan’s ultimate aim is to build one global classroom and unite schools in rural areas, to make education available to all.
-His next step is to open the system to teachers worldwide to build their own courses, changing the very economics of education.
+Having 18 million learners a month in 42 languages and more than 190 countries, Salman’s ultimate aim is to build one global classroom and unite schools in rural areas – to make education available to all.
+The system is already open to teachers and parents worldwide to build their own courses and track student progress, changing the very economics of education.

 Salman Khan, CEO

 Support the Atlas